 The Board identifies areas of continuing education on corporate governance topics they require.
 To keep the Board and key officers well-informed of governance-related developments, regular annual education programs are conducted in coordination with SM Investments Corporation and training providers duly accredited by the SEC.

-The Directors and key officers of the Company had their annual training in October 2018 conducted by the Institute of Corporate Directors.
+The annual training for 2020 was conducted by the Institute of Corporate Directors in October.